 2.4.4.
-It is intended that the BSD will issue separate guidance to assist those preparing work for which a warrant may not be required.
 Should owners seek further reassurance, it is not the intention that they should be able to apply for a warrant, as this could affect the efficiency of the system.

 Verifiers may consider issuing a letter to confirm that, on the information available to them, the work does not require a warrant.
-Additionally, if owners are seeking advice on whether the proposed work "not requiring a warrant" does meet the standards, verifiers may choose to offer such a service.
+Additionally, if owners are seeking advice on whether the proposed work 'not requiring a warrant' does meet the standards, verifiers may choose to offer such a service.
 This will be distinct from the warrant system and it will be for the provider of the service to determine reasonable charges.
 Other types of provider may also offer such a service.

 2.4.5.
-Although Schedule 3 allows more minor works to be done without a warrant than previous legislation did, one effect of the 2004 regulations is to move certain building work from being completely exempt to being controlled by Schedule 3.
+Although schedule 3 allows more minor works to be done without a warrant.
+One effect of the 2004 regulations is to move certain building work from being completely exempt to being controlled by schedule 3.
 That is, this building work must now meet the regulation standards, but does not require a warrant.
-Transitional arrangements allowed such work, which was small buildings and garages of 8 to 30 square metres and replacement windows (i.e. work falling within types 3 to 5 and 20 of Schedule 3) to be completed without meeting the standards provided construction was commenced on or before 1 June 2005, and was completed on or before 2 September 2005.
+Transitional arrangements allowed such work, which was small buildings and garages of 8 to 30 square metres and replacement windows (i.e. work falling within types 3 to 5 and 20 of schedule 3) to be completed without meeting the standards provided construction was commenced on or before 1st June 2005, and was completed on or before 2nd September 2005.
+Guidance documents covering a range of work that may not require a building warrant can be found online at Building standards - gov.scot (www.gov.scot)